CNVdetection/Quiz/README.md

 bcftools view varrestseq.raw.bcf | /usr/share/samtools/vcfutils.pl varFilter -D100 > varrestseq.flt.vcf

-these VCF files are also visualized using Integrated Genome Browser package.
+these VCF files are also visualized using Integrated Genome Viewer package, a snapshot of the comparision is attached. i.e. igv_snapshot.png